Use Cases

-If you’re new to search marketing and Google Ads and feel like a lost child in a busy market as you try to understand how the ad platform or how setting up an account and campaigns works, you’re right about where I was when I tried to set up my first Google Ads campaign.
+If you’re new to search marketing and Google Ads and feel like a lost child in a busy market trying to figure out how the platform or even campaign setup works, you’re exactly where I was when I launched my first campaign.

-I had no idea what terms like PPC or Search Marketing even meant.
-It was only after I was hired as the content and product marketer at Optmyzr that I had to go in and not only learn what it all meant but also write about the industry and our product.
+Back then, I had no idea what terms like PPC or search marketing even meant.
+It wasn’t until I became a content and product marketer at Optmyzr that I had to dive in, learn the ropes, and start writing about the industry and our tools.

-But there was one problem — I couldn’t truly understand what advertisers go through without ever having run or managed an ad myself.
-So I went in to set up my first campaign and it turns out, there was a whole other section of learning I completely missed.
-There were large sections of the process that I did not understand and wished I’d learned about before I even started.
+But there was one problem.
+I couldn’t truly understand what advertisers go through without ever having run an ad myself.
+So I set up my first campaign… and realized there was a whole other layer of learning I’d missed.
+Even with AI-driven bidding and Performance Max simplifying some things, there are still plenty of details that can trip you up if you’re not prepared.

-This article is an attempt to help PPC newbies like myself feel a little less lost as they go in to set up their first Google Ads Campaign.
+This article is my attempt to help PPC newbies feel a little less lost as they set up their first Google Ads campaign.

 Before you even begin to create your Google Ads account and create ads, you need to understand your market and audience.